xavax-project/xavax-avalanche/README.md

 ### Feature completeness:

-The AVM is about 99% implemented with CreateAssetTx's being the last ones to be currently missing.
+The Avalanche VM (AVM) is about 99% implemented with CreateAssetTx's being the last ones to be currently missing.

-The Atmoic EVM tx format is entirely implemented.
+The Atomic EVM format is entirely implemented, this allows importing/exporting to EVM chains such as the C-Chain on avalanche.

-The Platform VM (PVM) is currently not implemented.
+The Platform VM (PVM) is entirely implemented, although subnets and custom-chains are still very much in-development by ava-labs.

-This library is not fully tested yet, although I believe everything works.
+This library is not fully tested yet, although I believe most things work.

 I recommend using this library for research purposes only as of today.
 ___